SOFTBALL: Confidence is key in Beaver Dam's 11-1 thumping of Reedsburg

 Bryant went 2-for-3 with an RBI and scored twice against Reedsburg.
 DiStefano, Allen and freshman Riley Czarnecki each had a pair of hits.

-Reedsburg’s defense had a couple solid innings, holding Beaver Dam scoreless in the second and fourth innings.
+Reedsburg’s defense had a couple solid innings, holding Beaver Dam scoreless in the second and fourth.

 “We did have a few really nice catches out there and some good plays,” Crook said.
 “We always have things to build on and that’s what we’ll keep doing.
 We definitely want to keep improving before our season’s done and before the playoffs begin.”